cyclops-ui/cyclops/web/docs/installation/demo/module.md

 The topmost element we can see is the deployment's name, which in our case is `demo-1`.
 Right under, we can see the namespace where our deployment is located.
 In the current version of Cyclops, all of your deployments and services are put in the `default` namespace.
 Right under the namespace stands a button _View Manifest_.
 This button creates a popup that allows you to see the configuration file Cyclops created after you filled in the values for the template.

 The Pods are displayed one under another.
 You can see their name, node, phase, lifetime, image and logs. _View Logs_ is another popup window that displays the last 100 logs of the pod.
-If you are still interested in the logs feature, learn more about it in the [Logs tutorial](logs).
 For now, let's provide a short explanation for of the columns in the Deployment section:

 1. `Name` shows the full name of the pod
 2. `Node` shows the node in which the pod is running